|

 getting to the core of things.
 He

-is not telling them to examine themselves to see if they are sinning.
+is not telling them to examine themselves to see if they are living in sin

-I interpret these word to mean “examine themselves to see if they
+I interpret these words to mean “examine themselves to see if

 To me, and I know not to all, this suggests that it is possible to